MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/connect-to-exchange-online-powershell.md

 If you receive errors, check the following requirements:

 - A common problem is an incorrect password.
-Run the three steps again and pay close attention to the username and password that you use.
+Run the steps again and pay close attention to the username and password that you use.

-- To help prevent denial-of-service (DoS) attacks, you're limited to five open remote PowerShell connections to Exchange Online.
+- To help prevent denial-of-service (DoS) attacks, you're limited to five open connections to Exchange Online PowerShell.

 - The account that you use to connect to must be enabled for remote PowerShell.
 For more information, see [Enable or disable access to Exchange Online PowerShell](disable-access-to-exchange-online-powershell.md).